 The course gives the students an introduction to functional ceramic materials and relate physical and chemical properties to the structure and composition.
 The focus is on the thermal, electric, magnetic, and optical properties.

 - has a general picture of their applications in machines, electronics (conductors, insulators, dielectrics, magnets), sensors, energy conversions.

-- Identify the most common engineering ceramics and define their main properties with a special emphasis in mechanical properties which are important in engineering applications.
+- will be able to identify the most common engineering ceramics and define their main properties with a special emphasis in mechanical properties which are important in engineering applications.

-- Summarise the main properties, major applications and the limitations of the most common engineering ceramics.
+- will be able to summarize the main properties, major applications and the limitations of the most common engineering ceramics.

-- Select materials for different applications, especially for applications facing corrosion and wear.
+- will be able to select materials for different applications, especially for applications facing corrosion and wear.